wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 2.9.13 =
+* Stripping shortcodes from excerpts didn't work properly.
+Should work now.
+* Fixed a mistake in the FAQ: correct post date parameter is `post_date`, not `date`.
+* New filter `relevanssi_results` added.
+This filter will process an array with (post->ID => document weight) pairs.
+* Private and draft posts were deleted from the index when they were edited.
+This bug has been fixed.
+(Thanks to comprock.)
+* When continuing indexing, Relevanssi now tells if there's more to index.
+(Thanks to mrose17.)
+* Fixed problems with searching attachments.
+Indexing attachments still has some problems.
+When you build the index, attachments are indexed properly.
+* Improved WPML support.

 = 2.9.12 =
 * Scheduled cache truncate wasn't scheduled properly.
 It is now.